-217-A staff member who has been employed on a casual basis to perform at least 60% of a full-time teaching workload, or would, but for this clause, be employed on a casual basis to perform at least 60% of a full-time teaching workload, will be offered a fixed term position in a teaching focused role under clause 21, and regulated by clause 213, subject to the following:

-- (a) fixed term positions will offered only if there is sufficient teaching work available to require the position to be filled for a period of at least six months; - (b) the staff member must have demonstrated the capacity to meet the future expectations of the position (including any new duties or skills that may be required) and the Faculty's strategic directions; and - (c) the staff member's casual employment was not for any of the following purposes: - (i) to replace another staff member who is absent on leave or temporary transfer, or is undertaking restricted duties, or reduced working hours; or - (ii) to undertake work where a curriculum in professional or vocational education requires that work be undertaken by a person who has practical or commercial experience. - 218 The duration of any fixed term contract entered into in accordance with clause 217 must be no less than six months and no more than two years.

-219 The University will not advertise teaching focused positions.
+- A staff member (other than a staff member who has entered into a pre-retirement contract) who undertakes a teaching focused role in accordance with clause 214 may elect to return to a teaching and research role after a specified term if they develop an annual research plan of work (using the University's performance plan template, and including provision for development and mentoring), have their research plan approved by their Supervisor and agree to undertake the work specified in the research plan. - A staff member who enters into pre-retirement contract may be employed in a teaching focused role on a fixed term basis. - A staff member who has been employed on a casual basis to perform at least 60 per cent of a full-time teaching workload, or would, but for this clause, be employed on a casual basis to perform at least 60 per cent of a full-time teaching workload, will be offered a fixed term position in a teaching focused role under clause 21, and regulated by clause 213, subject to the following: - (a) fixed term positions will offered only if there is sufficient teaching work available to require the position to be filled for a period of at least six months; - (b) the staff member must have demonstrated the capacity to meet the future expectations of the position (including any new duties or skills that may be required) and the Faculty's strategic directions; and - (c) the staff member's casual employment was not for any of the following purposes: - (i) to replace another staff member who is absent on leave or temporary transfer, or is undertaking restricted duties, or reduced working hours; or - (ii) to undertake work where a curriculum in professional or vocational education requires that work be undertaken by a person who has practical or commercial experience. - The duration of any fixed term contract entered into in accordance with clause 217 must be no less than six months and no more than two years. - 219 The University will not advertise teaching focused positions.